lkodinsson/MARS/Basic/PHB.md

 ### Resolve (RES)

 Resolve is the determination, willpower, intuition, and spirituality of your character.
-It is primarily used for characters who want to persevere through pure force of will, practice the arts or business, or communicate with others and animals.
+It is primarily used for characters who want to persevere through pure force of will, practice the arts or business, or communicate with others.

 # Secondary Stats